-To obtain CCE status eligibale candidates will sit an on-line exam held over a three day period in September and again in March.
-The exam comprises ten true / false questions, ten multiple choice and ten short answer questions which cover the fundamentals of credit management.
+Candidates sit an online assessment held over a three day period in September and again in March.
+The assessment comprises ten true / false questions, ten multiple choice and ten short answer questions which cover the fundamentals of credit management.

-On successful completion of the on-line exam candidates will be required to submit a written essay on a given credit topic.
+On successful completion of the assessment candidates will be required to submit a written essay on a given credit topic.
 The candidate will have 5 months to complete the essay.

 The CCE assessment program is designed to provide the opportunity for experienced credit professionals to demonstrate what they know and to demonstrate they hold the level of knowledge and understanding expected of the CCE designation.

-Exam questions will be based on current practice and legislative and regulatory provisions which will be sourced from AICM magazines, going back no more than three years and AICM national seminars.
+Assessment questions are based on current practice and legislative and regulatory provisions which will be sourced from AICM magazines, going back no more than three years and AICM national seminars.
 The assessment covers all facets of credit management with emphasis on demonstrating practical application of credit principles.

 This program is designed to recognise and ensure the ongoing maintenance of professional competence in credit management.

 AICM seminars provide professional development opportunities that not only enhance a participant’s knowledge and skills but also provide an opportunity to accumulate AICM membership points and CCE points.